 - Explanation of what is Copyrighted

-Quoting copyrighted articles in there entirety is a violation or uploading files like video or images you do not have the rights to is a violation of copyright law, nearly everything you read or see that has been created by someone else is copyrighted.
-The law for something to be copyrighted simply states as soon as you create an original work it's automatically copyrighted and this copyright goes well beyond a century.
+Nearly everything you read or see that has been created by someone else is copyrighted.
+As soon as you or anyone else creates an original work it's automatically copyrighted, this copyright goes well beyond a century.
 For example this post is copyrighted by me the author as it's an original document.
-To copy an entire original work you need the permission of the owner.
-This includes but not limited too manuals, text, books, video images and other original works.
+To copy an entire original work or a substantial part of it you need the permission of the owner.
+This includes but is not limited to manuals, text, books, video, images and other original works.

 - Fair Use

-There are some exceptions and provisions in copyright law that allow you to use snippets of an article legally, this is referred to as fair use.
+There is a provision in copyright law that allows you to use parts of of copyrighted material, this is referred to as fair use.

 http://www.copyright.gov/title17/92chap1.html#107§ 107.
 Limitations on exclusive rights: Fair use

 Notwithstanding the provisions of sections 106 and 106A, the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship, or research, is not an infringement of copyright.
 In determining whether the use made of a work in any particular case is a fair use the factors to be considered shall include —

 (1) the purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;

 (2) the nature of the copyrighted work;

 (3) the amount and substantiality of the portion used in relation to the copyrighted work as a whole; and